MahamudM90/tip-calulator/README.md

 # TIP-CALCULATOR 🔳

-This is the simple web app (TIP-CALCULATOR).
+This is The simple web app (TIP-CALCULATOR).